ppy/osu-wiki/news/2024/2024-09-30-the-followpoint-d-i-o-the-mastermind-behind-osu-tournaments.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-gmt" href="https://osu.ppy.sh/users/3958619">D I O</a></p>

 Who knows?
 If I still enjoy the game and the tournament scene at that point, then maybe.
-I’m in my late 20’s now and not sure where life is going to take me, so your guess is as good as mine.
+I'm in my late 20's now and not sure where life is going to take me, so your guess is as good as mine.

 </div>